-- (Checkbox): Select the peptides to appear within the Coverage Tab as blue bars. - Used: Select whether this peptide is used to calculate the protein profile. - Candidates: Select which peptide features will be used as the top three candidates involved in quantification.
-All non-unique peptide and ones not passing the filter will be excluded automatically.
-Click "Apply" button in the "Summary" view to make the selection effective.
-Select one row and right-click on the Candidates column to show the pop-up menu.
-Use "Reset the candidate selection" to reset the candidate selection for all proteins. - Quality: This defines how well the peptide can be quantified.
-A higher quality peptide indicates that the peptide is more quantifiable.
-If a peptide's abundance does not change across the samples, then the measured intensity should not change too much, even though it may have some random variation.
-Small variation means the peptide can be well quantified.
-Let ${\sigma}$ be the estimated intensity fold change of the peptide across the samples when the peptide abundance does not change.
-The quality is calculated as 1/log2#.
-Therefore, if a peptide has an expected two-fold change, then its quality will be 1; if a peptide has an expected 4-fold change, then its quality will be 0.5.
-An appropriate threshold value can be selected by checking the ratio-quality figure.
-The rule of thumb is to set the quality threshold around a fold change of 8, as shown in this labelled version of Figure 3(a) of the "Summary" view.
-Only feature vectors with a quality score above this threshold are used to calculate the quality score of a peptide.

-- Significance: It assumes that for all the peptides with the same quality, their ratios follow a log-normal distribution.
+- (Checkbox): Select the peptides to appear within the Coverage Tab as blue bars. - Peptide: The amino acid sequence of the peptide, as determined in PEAKS Search.
+A modified residue is followed by a pair of parentheses enclosing the modification mass.
+All non-unique peptides and ones not passing the filter will be excluded automatically. - Used: Shows whether this peptide is used to calculate the protein profile. - Candidates: Select which peptides will be used as candidates to quantify the protein.
+The top three peptides from the selected candidates will be involved in quantification.
+Click Apply button in the Summary View to make the change of selection effective.
+Select one row and right-click to show the pop-up menu, use Reset the candidate selection command to reset the candidate selection for all proteins. - Quality: This defines how well the peptide can be quantified.
+Only feature vectors with a quality score above the threshold, set in the Summary View, are used to calculate the quality score of a peptide by taking the average of the quality scores of the feature vectors. - Significance: It assumes that for all the peptides with the same quality, their ratios follow a log-normal distribution.
 Different qualities may have log-normal distributions with different variances.
 The two-tail p-value is calculated as the significance of the feature vector using the log-normal distribution corresponding to its quality and its maximum group ratio.
-The -10lgP value is calculated from this and displayed as the significance in the column. - m/z: Each feature in the feature vector has its own precursor mass-to-charge ratio.
-This column displays the average precursor mass-to-charge ratio of all the features in the feature vector. - RT range: The retention time range of the feature vector. - z: The precursor charge of the feature vector. - Avg.
+The -10lgP value is calculated from this and displayed as the significance in the column. - Avg. ppm: A peptide can have one or more feature vectors.
+Each feature vector has its own ppm calculated from the mass error of each feature.
+The average mass error of a peptide is the average of mass errors of all the feature vectors.
+This column displays the average mass error in ppm. - Avg.
 Area: Each feature in the feature vector has its own intensity area under the XIC curve.
-This column displays the average area of all the features in the feature vector. - Sample Profile: The absolute peptide abundance among the samples is depicted as a heat map.
-Hold the cursor on a profile to view the sample channels (labels), the areas, and the ratios with respect to the base label selected in the "Summary" view.
-Double-click the sample - Group Profile: The absolute peptide abundance among the groups is depicted as a heat map.
-Hold the cursor on a profile to view the group channels (labels), the areas, and the ratios with respect to the group which contains the base label selected in the "Summary" view. - RT mean: Each feature in the feature vector has its own retention time center.
-This column displays the average retention time center of the feature vector. - Start: This shows the position of the first residue of the peptide that covers the protein. - End: This shows the position of the last residue (inclusive) of the peptide that covers the protein.
+The average area of a feature vector is the the average area of all the features in the feature vector.
+This column shows the average area of a peptide by summing up the average areas of its feature vectors. - Sample Profile: The absolute peptide abundance among the samples is depicted as a heat map.
+Hold the cursor on a profile to view the samples, the peptide areas in samples, and the corresponding ratios with respect to the base sample (or average) selected in the Summary View. - Group Profile: The absolute peptide abundance among the groups is depicted as a heat map.
+Hold the cursor on a profile to view the groups, the peptide areas in groups, and the corresponding ratios with respect to the group which contains the base sample selected in the Summary View. - Group Area: This column shows the peptide area in a group that is calculated by averaging the peptide areas in the samples of that group. - Max Ratio: This shows the maximum of the fold changes between a pair of groups. - #Vector: This shows the number of quantifiable feature vectors of a peptide. - Start: This shows the position of the first residue of the peptide that covers the protein. - End: This shows the position of the last residue (inclusive) of the peptide that covers the protein.